robotamer/robotamer.github.com/md/GoTamer/cfg.md

 gotamer/cfg creates a json template file for you, according to the struct definition in your main application, if it doesn't already exist.

+Here is an example of how to use it:

 	package main